-Two hours lab plus one hour arranged per week.
-This course provides basic instruction in the strategies, fundamentals, teamwork, execution and the rules of flag football.
+Three hours per week.
+This course provides basic instruction in the strategies, fundamentals, teamwork execution and the rules of flag football.
 Emphasis will be placed on offensive, defensive and special team assignments and responsibility.
 Course may be taken four times for credit.
-(CSU) (UC Credit Limitation) (Degree credit) CSU GE
+(CSU) (UC Credit Limitation) (Degree Credit)